Unemployment in Kerala: Solutions

 The economy of Kerala depends upon its tertiary sector.
 Its share in the GSDP of state is nearly 65%, which is the highest curresponding rate in India, probably due to the high Human Development of the state.
 The state also has the least rate of agricultural households in the country as well as the least share of primary sector to the GSDP (only about 8%).
-The share of primary sector to economy shows a decrease, while that of the Industrial sector shows increase, comparing the rates in the fiscal years 2015–16 and 2019–20.
-The labour force utilised for the primary and secondary sectors of the state are mainly the Migrant labourers in Kerala, who come from other states of India, for higher wages.
+The share of primary sector to economy shows a decrease, while that of the industrial sector shows increase, comparing the rates in the fiscal years 2015–16 and 2019–20.
+The labour force used for the primary and secondary sectors of the state are mainly the migrant labourers in Kerala, who come from other states of India, for higher wages.
 A portion of the male workforce of the state have emigrated—mostly to the Gulf countries—in search of better-paying jobs, which has resulted the creation of Kerala Gulf diaspora.
 However the female work force doesn't do so resulting in higher unemployment rate among the women, who are more than 60% of the total job seekers in Kerala.
 The unemployment rate can be reduced if the state create more jobs in the Service sector, which contributes more than 60% of its revenue.
 Creation of more service and industrial jobs that makes use of the human resources of the state would reduce its unemployment rate.